dtipson/featherweight/README.md

 ##The Setup

 1. Include some form of normalize.css in your SASS project, because reasons.
-2. Import the core mixin to your SASS project.
+2. Import the core mixin to your SASS project, or just include the contents of default.css in your css
-3. Include the js any page you've used the markup on
+3. Include the featherweight.min.js file on any page you've used the markup on

 ##The Markup